KevinKenya/nairobi-connector-open-source/README.md

 execution, and a semantic (non-pixel) interface for desktop automation — built to remove these overheads directly.
 This repository is the open-source core of that stack.

-The engine originated from work building **Tumz** ([Sarafakai](http://www.sarafakai.com)), an air-gapped clinical decision-support system running real-time audio transcription and clinical inference on integrated GPU hardware, keeping the full UMLS resident in RAM.
-That project surfaced the systemic Python/browser/kernel overheads above, which Nairobi OS was built to address more generally.

 Reference hardware used in development and benchmarking:
 ```